// SerpApi Alternative

 Comparing SerpApi Alternatives?

 SerpApi isn't the only option — and most of its rivals carry the same baggage.
 ScraperAPI and Bright Data make you stitch together proxies and parsing; DataForSEO and ValueSERP are SEO-first, not AI-first.
-Unlike all of them, DataBlue natively returns LLM-ready data and never expires your credits.
+Unlike all of them, DataBlue natively returns LLM-ready data with clear monthly and top-up credit rules.
 If you're weighing the whole field, the head-to-heads below break down each one.

 // FAQ